CypressJack/scheduler/README.md

     localhost:xxxx//

-Make sure you are running a scheduler-api server on localhost:8001 for the app to work properly
+Make sure you are running a scheduler-api server on:

+    localhost:8001

+for the app to work properly.

 And that should be it!
 You're free to browse and use the application